 The 5 most embarrassing mistakes you can make with an Airstream that your family will not let you forget:

 - Leave anything open or extended on the roof while you drive down the interstate at 70 mph.
-Your TV antenna will initially take flight then lose control and crash into your trailer roof in a twisted jumble of metal.
-Open rooftop vents create a vacuum inside your trailer that lift your flooring like a bounce house.
+Your TV antenna will initially take flight, then lose control and crash into your trailer roof in a twisted jumble of metal.
+Open rooftop vents create a vacuum inside your trailer that lifts your flooring like a bounce house.

 - Fail to block the wheels while parked on a hill before unhitching.
 You can only hope that your trailer will make a soft landing against a tree somewhere downhill from your campsite.

 - Forget that you are towing an eight-foot-wide by nine-foot-tall trailer when you pass the campground gatehouse.
 I am sure this is some type of sick joke when they build the roof of the gatehouse to overhang the entrance lane, enticing a collision.